Dropp is apparently broke

 Last week, Spokebase, the company behind the Dropp brand, filed for bankruptcy.
 A year ago, the start-up was still raising money from investors like Atlantic Ventures.

-Last year, Dropp still closed a pre-seed financing round of two million euros, but now the start-up is apparently bankrupt.
-The Tagesspiegel reported this, citing a notice of insolvency by Spokebase, the company behind the brand, in the register of the Charlottenburg district court.
+Last year, Dropp closed a pre-seed financing round worth two million euros, but now the start-up is apparently bankrupt.
+This was reported by the Tagesspiegel newspaper, citing an insolvency announcement by Spokebase, the company behind the brand, in the register of the Charlottenburg district court.

-Nicolas Pörschke, Alessa Kristina Vogler and Philip Braun founded Dropp last year in Berlin.
+Nicolas Pörschke, Alessa Kristina Vogler and Philip Braun founded Dropp in Berlin last year.
 The start-up offers a delivery service for e-commerce companies.
-These can store their goods with Dropp.
+They can store their goods with Dropp.
 Dropp's e-bike couriers then deliver the products to customers within three hours of ordering.
-Companies can easily integrate the service into their own online store.
+Companies can simply integrate the service into their own online store.

 The start-up's investors to date include Atlantic Ventures, Kima Ventures, Collective Ventures and former Gorillas managers Ronny Shibley and Jörg Kattner.